Workshops and Programs

 - (Virtually) all students are engaged in the discussion.

 Released in 2016, Turning the Tide: Inspiring Concern for Others and the Common Good through College Admissions https://mcc.gse.harvard.edu/collegeadmissions recommends that college admissions criteria include evidence of in-depth outreach projects that emphasize ethical engagement in community service, skills in collective action, meaningful experiences with diversity, and acquiring a sense of responsibility for the future.

 Please contact us for additional information, registration, scheduling, and fees.

-In his book, The Nature of Prejudice, Gordon W. Allport uses the metaphor of a ladder to describe how “little acts,” which often go unnoticed, can lead to more serious and disruptive individual and collective behaviors.
-This framework describes, in ascending order,...
+In his book, The Nature of Prejudice, Gordon W. Allport uses the metaphor of a ladder to describe how “little acts,” which often go unnoticed or unreported, can lead to more serious and disruptive individual and collective behaviors.
+This framework describes, in...

 Fostering student awareness of social, economic, and political problems can be overwhelming, and facilitating student informed action plans often seems out of reach in an already over-crowded schedule.
 However, early and reinforced engagement in research about...